Mission Lifeline

-Mission Lifeline is an association from Dresden, founded in 2016, whose purpose is to rescue people at sea in the Mediterranean.
-The rescue ship Lifeline was initially used for this, and since the end of August 2019 the Mission Eleonore has been used.
+Mission Lifeline is an association from Dresden, founded in 2016, whose purpose is to rescue people whose lives are endangered, at sea on the Mediterranean and elsewhere, and on land.
+Initially, the ship Lifeline was used for sea rescues, and until the end of August 2019 the Mission Eleonore.
+From October 2021 to December 2023, Mission Lifeline operated the ship Rise Above.
+Mission Lifeline have also reached out to help in Afghanistan and Ukraine.

 Founding

 The association was founded in May 2016 by Axel Steier and other colleagues.
 According to its own information, it emerged from the Dresden-Balkan convoy, which in October 2015 collected donations in kind for the people on the Balkan route, and took them to Preševo (Serbia) in mid-November with small trucks, Here, they distributed them with the help of volunteers.
 Further aid convoys to Idomeni and the registration camp on the island of Chios followed.
 In addition to collecting donations in kind for the aid measures in Greece, an account was set up to allow financial donations.

 With the closure of the Balkan route, the escape route across the Mediterranean Sea became increasingly used.
 "This is how MISSION LIFELINE e.V., which has been planning and preparing the deployment of a rescue ship in the central Mediterranean since April 2016, emerged from the Dresden-Balkan convoy."